meilisearch/documentation/reference/api/settings.md

 Words added to the `stopWords` list are ignored in future search queries.

 ::: warning
 Updating stop words will re-index all documents in the index, which can take some time.
+We recommend updating your index settings first and then adding documents as this reduces RAM consumption.
 :::

 ::: note